Generic selectors

 Solomon said that children bring blessings and great happiness to parents, regardless of whether it is the initial birth or as the years go by.
 No parent ever forgets the birth of a child:

-ISAIAH 49:15 “Can a woman forget her suckling child?” …
+ISAIAH 49:15 “Can a woman forget her nursing child?” …

-Why would parents refrain from annually celebrating the “inheritance of the Lord” and “the fruit of the womb [that] is a reward”?
+Why would parents refrain from annually celebrating the “heritage of the Lord” and “the fruit of the womb [that] is a reward”?
 What rational basis is there for anyone to claim that the joyous celebrations of the birth of children in the Bible is acceptable but annual birthday celebrations are evil?
 Love for a child does not wane as they grow older.
 Children and grandchildren are a gift of God:

 Children are result of the strong desire of a husband and wife for a family.
 If they celebrate a wedding anniversary, why should they withhold from celebrating the birth of their children each year?